pschmitt/tmux-ssh-split/README.md

 - `@ssh-split-keep-cwd`: Whether to set the start directory of the new pane to the one from the current pane.
 This has essentially the same effect as `tmux split -c "#{pane_current_path}"`.
+- `@ssh-split-keep-remote-cwd`: Same as above, except for remote (ssh) splits.
+Please be aware that the remote path detection relies on PS1 parsing, so this won't work if your prompt does not contain the current path.
 - `@ssh-split-fail`: Whether to not do anything if the current pane is *not* running SSH.
 By default a normal split will be done.
 - `@ssh-split-no-shell`: If set to `true` this will disable the spawning of a